ron-from-nl/TinyPass/README.md

 ## Why

-TinyPass has Secrets with unlimited Custom Fields, supports mobiles screens and many other fun features.
+TinyPass Secrets have unlimited Custom Fields, supports mobiles and has many other fun features.
-Most Password Managers offer Secrets with predefined Fixed Fields causing unused and missing fields.
+Most Password Managers offer Secrets with Fixed Fields usually causing unused and missing fields.

 ## Easy